DeepCodeAI/codacy-integration/README.md

 If the `.codacyrc` file is not provided, all the files in the `/src` directory will be analyzed by default.
 Due to the lack of static patterns, the eventual patterns provided in the `.codacyrc` specification are ignored.

-If the `/src` volume is not correctly mounted, the tool will fail.
+If the `/src` volume is not correctly mounted, the tool will exit with a failure code.

 ### Optional paraneters
 It is possible to add the `-e DEBUG=true` option to log debug strings to stdout (no log is kept otherwise).